brodo/brodo.github.io/content/posts/deno-node-pretty-print-objects.md

 +++
-title = "Pretty Printing Objects in Javscript REPLs" date = "2023-04-01T00:35:30+02:00" author = "Julian Dax" authorTwitter = "" #do not include @
+title = "String Representations of Javascript Objects" date = "2023-04-01T00:35:30+02:00" author = "Julian Dax" authorTwitter = "" #do not include @